Tycro-Games/tycro-games.github.io/_posts/2026-06-06-A-quick-2D-SDF-Renderer-with-Tiled-Rendering.md

 Tiled rendering is very common in optimization relating to rendering lighting.
 I am not much of a lighting enthusiast, since I love more of the simple stylized graphics rather than awfully realistic ones.
 Outside this project there was no way I would have read this article on how that works.[^tiled]

 The main idea is that the screen can be split into tiles.
 Instead of checking each pixel against each SDF, a pixel will always be part of a tile, each tile can hold the count and indices to the shapes it holds.
 To do that a compute step needs to be added.
 Again, the most basic way to do this would be to preallocate some memory for each tile.
 One buffer will hold the count of shapes for each tile.
 Another will hold the indices of these primitives that will be associated in the fragment shader.
-In the compute it is ran for each shape that will be rendered.
+In the compute it is run for each shape that will be rendered.
 There is a better way to do this that I will mention by the end.

 ```hlsl
 //already uploaded to GPU memory for the fragment shader